hphelion/documentation/migration-overview-reference.md

 7. Click one of the image type buttons:

-	- Public - A user-uploaded images or custom images (for example, made from a snapshot of current images)
+	- Public.
+An HP provided base image.
-	- Partner Images - An image made available by HP partners.
+	- Partner Images.
+An image made available by HP partners.
-	- Private - A private image that are available only to a limited set of users.
+	- Private.
+Snapshots that you have created.
-	- Bootable Volume - A saved bootable volume that you previously created.
+	- Bootable Volume.
+A saved bootable volume that you previously created.

 8. Select the specific image from the drop down list.